sato3238/pot-sdk-doc/Install_Dependent_modules_Windows10.md

 ```

 > * Starting with `#` is the comment line.
-> * Every plugin must include `alabs.common` dependent module. **DO NOT SET specific version number** for this module.
+> * **Please note that every plugin must include `alabs.common` as a dependent module**. **DO NOT SET specific version number** for this module as it grabs the latest one automatcially.
-> * For some reason you need to set specific version for the module like `pyfiglet==0.7`
+> * When you desire to set a specific version for the module, please do so like `pyfiglet==0.7`

-Usually python modules are supported cross platform - Windows, Linux and MacOS.
-But sometimes some modules is need to installed and runned on specific OS.
+Usually Python modules are designed to be cross-platform - meaning it would run Windows, Linux and MacOS.
+But sometimes, a specific modules needs to be installed and run for specific OS.

 For example,